 Both the AA and AAA Championships shall each consist of 12 teams.
 Each zone will be allocated a minimum of one (1) berth and the host school where applicable will receive an automatic berth.
 The following procedure will be used to determine the allocation of remaining at-large berths:

-Number of Registered Teams = Berthing Ratio At-Large Berths in Tournament - Berthing Ratio Number of Registered Teams = # of Dortho/Zono ľ Berthing Ratio = # of Berths/Zone
+Number of Registered Teams - Danthin - Datia

+• At-Large Berths in Tournament = Berthing Ratio

+Number of Registered Teams =# of Berths/Zone

+Berthing Ratio - # Of Bertins/Zone

 No zone will receive more than 4 berths (including the host berth).